mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 <div style="position:relative" markdown="1">
 ## You've switched off your targeting computer, what's wrong?!?

-Re-watching the final x-wing assault on the Death Star in Episode IV recently, I found myself really paying attention to the technology we see employed in the fighters.
+Re-watching the final x-wing assault on the Death Star in Episode IV recently, I found myself really admiring the technology we see employed in the fighters.
 The centerpiece technonlogy here is the "targeting computer" that the x-wing pilots use to visualize their position in the trenches and determine how far away the are from their final target, the thermal exhaust port.
-A sort of heads-up display that the pilot looks into, with its one-point perspective, minimalist vector-like graphics, and the feeling it gives of high speed motion, this is really the height of rebel pilot-assist technology.
+A sort of heads-up display that the pilot peers into, with its one-point perspective, minimalist vector-like graphics, and the feeling it gives of high speed motion, this is really the height of rebel pilot-assist technology.

 Luke doesn't end up using the targeting computer for his final shot, of course.
 He deactivates it and decides to take out the Death Star in manual mode.

-This is an important moment: his realization that he has a better chance going by his (Jedi) instincts.
-I was struck on this viewing what a big risk he was taking here.
-It's one thing to follow this instinct-based approach for your own endeavors.
-But he had an entire planet and probably the bulk of the rebel forces counting on him to make that one shot.
-If he misses after turning off his targeting device... suffice to say history would have remembered him differently.
-To be safe, I probably would have gone with the targeting computer.
-Now that I think about it, Luke really should have used the targeting computer PLUS his Jedi instincts.
+Given what was at stake (entire planet) he really should have used his Jedi instincts PLUS the targeting computer.
 This would have maximized his chances...

 Anyhow, after this YouTube-enabled nostalgia session I was inspired to see if I could work up a JavaScript version of the targeting computer itself.
 Here it is, and it uses just a little more code than will fit in the palm of your hand!